Festival Programme in detail...

 Derek Dempsey

-For those of us just starting on our journey of discovery, Derek will introduce us to the wonders of astronomy.
-He will give an overview of some basic concepts in Astronomy, looking at the evolution of our universe and how stars and planets are formed, leading on to a star's life cycle and how stars' colours and distances are measured.
-Along the way, some famous astronomers, who have made significant contributions to these topics, will be mentioned.
-The talk will conclude with a look some practical aspects of getting started in Astronomy and being out there under the night sky.
+For those of us just starting on our journey of discovery, Derek will introduce us to the wonderful world of telescopes - the different kinds of telescopes, pros and cons of each, the best accessories for those new to stargazing - and much more besides!
+The talk will conclude with a look at some practical aspects of getting started in Astronomy and being out there under the night sky.

 Hotel Newport